As part of the IR program, students are required to take a certain number of language credits in addition to the Faculty of Arts language requirement.

 - French Immersion students would be considered to have completed the equivalent of FREN 302.
 If you are a French Immersion student intending to use French to count towards both the Arts and the IR language Requirements, you will just need to complete FREN 401 & FREN 402 at UBC.

 - As language immersion is a great way to learn a language, students may also wish to complete some of their language credits through an International Learning Experience such as exchange or group study or by participating in the Canadian Federal Government language immersion program: Summer Explore.

 Students may satisfy the IR language requirement by proving the appropriate competency through examination.
 Arrangements for such examination must be made through the academic department providing instruction in the language.
 No course credit will be awarded for satisfaction of the IR language requirement in this manner.

 Students who will be testing for their IR language requirement in the same language as their Arts requirement but at a higher level, need to make this clear to the department administering the competency exam to ensure that the correct language level is being tested.

 Students who wish to present a language other than those instructed at UBC may be permitted to do so through a challenge examination, where appropriate expertise to test the student’s competency in the language is available.
-Arrangements for such examination must be made through Arts Academic Advising.
-No course credit will be awarded for satisfaction of the language requirement in this manner.
+Once you have been accepted to the IR Major Program, arrangements for such examination can be made by emailing firstname.lastname@example.org.